Thomas Nørgaard (football manager): Managerial career

 His spell at Lyngby ended in relegation from the Danish Superliga and he was sacked in June 2018.

-I December 2019 it was announced that Nørgaard would join B93 as manager i January 2020.
+Im December 2019 it was announced that Nørgaard would join B93 as manager in January 2020.
 He left B93 in the summer 2022, as he had accepted a job offer from AC Sparta Prague, where he was hired as an assistant coach to newly appointed Danish manager, Brian Priske.

-In December 2022 he returned to Denmark to become new manager of SønderjyskE.
+In December 2022 he returned to Denmark to become new manager of Sønderjyske.
+He led the club to the Danish 1st Division title during the 2023–24 season, earning promotion back to the Danish Superliga.